What are fractals?

 About the Artist

-Adam Hoffman is a Gladstone, MI native that now resides in Salt Lake City, UT.
-He is a self-taught artist that chose fractal art for its infinite possibilities.
-Adam's work is inspired by exploration and naturally occurring fractal patterns.
+I am a self-taught digital artist coming from an engineering background.
+I chose fractal art for its infinite possibilities and it's technical nature.
+My work is inspired by exploration and naturally occurring fractal patterns.
 Designs using mathematics and geometry are often though of as very rigid lines, triangles, squares, etc. However, because fractal patterns are found throughout nature, I am able to use mathematic fractals to model natural fractals which allows me to create some very organic feeling scenes and structures.
-My pieces are not always created with a predetermined destination, instead, many times they are created by exploring the journey and and seeing where it takes him.
-By layering fractals, he can expand the journey into even more complex patterns and designs - and by adding color, a relatively flat fractal pattern can pop into an almost three dimensional piece.
-These techniques can be seen throughout his body of work.
+My pieces are not always created with a predetermined destination.
+Sometimes times they are created by exploring the journey and and seeing where it takes me.
+By layering fractals, I can expand the journey into even more complex patterns and designs - and by utilizing color, a relatively flat fractal pattern can pop into an almost three dimensional piece.
+These techniques can be seen throughout my body of work.

 Awards and Exhibitions